DanteLore/dantelore/content/posts/mood-bot-a-serverless-slack-integration.md

 };
 ```
 ### Setting up the API Gateway (The Extra Tricky Bit)
-Setting up the API Gateway should be simple enough - you add a new <strong>API</strong> then a new <strong>resource</strong> then a new POST <strong>method</strong>.
+Setting up the API Gateway should be simple enough - you add a new **API** then a new **resource** then a new POST **method**.
 Then configure the method to forward requests to the Lambda function you just created. *However*, there are a couple of issues.

 Firstly, you need to enable cross site access (CORS) which is easy enough - you just select "Enable CORS" from the "Actions" dropdown.
 This will open your method up to calls from other sites.